Step 7: How to apply for a job with the method nobody taught you

 Nobody listened to my ideas until I started putting them in professional-looking presentations.
 The production value adds legitimacy to your case.
 Counteract age bias this way.

 I did this once in grad school without even realizing the process I had created.
-It was for a small role, but refining this process helped me to develop the career I have today.
+It was for a small role, but refining this process has helped me to learn how to apply for a job successfully.

 Here’s what I did.